alexbecker/prompt-injection/paper.typ

 no noticeable change for Qwen2.5-7B-Instruct.] which we expect not to be relevant to any user prompt.

 We hypothesize that the attack portion of the user prompt will have a large causal impact on the output when the rule is present, but not when the rule is replaced by the null rule.
+We expect this to be especially true in the first few output tokens, which will include the refusal token in the event of a refusal, and so we restrict our attention to these tokens.
-To detect this, we use Integrated Gradients @sundararajan2017 to attribute changes per-token in the input and compare the per-token attributions when using the rule versus the null rule.
+We use Integrated Gradients @sundararajan2017 to attribute changes per-token in the input and compare the per-token attributions when using the rule versus the null rule.

 More precisely, we compute per-token Integrated Gradient attributions for the log-likelihood of the first $j$ output tokens under the rule and a null rule; our detector is the attribution distance between these two runs.
 Integrated Gradient attributions are defined relative to a baseline embedding, which we construct by modifying the input